 LEDs are cool.
 They didn't burn this Heliamphora flower.

 LED lighting is an emerging technology.
-Unlike the mature technology of fluorescent lighting where we do not expect significant changes in the future, LED lighting technology is constantly changing.
-The goals of LED lighting companies are to make lighting more energy efficient and pleasant for humans.
-Lighting for plants is not on their radar although some major manufacturers will do custom components for plant lights, especially for the indoor cannabis industry.
+Unlike the mature technology of fluorescent lighting where significant changes are not expected in the future, LED lighting technology is constantly evolving now.
+The goals of innovative major LED lighting companies are to make lighting more energy efficient and pleasant for humans.
+Lighting for plants is too small a niche to be on their radar.
+There are small manufacturers that make specialized components for plant lights and cater to the exploding cannabis industry.

 There are mainly two types of LEDs manufactured today for lighting.
 The technology being phased out for general human lighting uses discrete single colored LEDs.
 To get white light these lights have a mix of blue, green, and orange LEDs producing a spectrum similar to the newest technology fluorescent lights.
 Single colored LEDs are still made for special applications such as traffic lights and architectural and mood lighting.
 Blue architectural lights are appropriate for plant lighting but the red architectural LEDs are too orange.
-The deep red wavelength needed for plants is not in one of efficiency sweet spots for LEDs so they are less common.
+The deep red wavelength needed for plants is not very visible to humans and is not in one of the efficiency sweet spots for LEDs so they are not common.

 The dominant type of LED for lighting manufactured today is the white LED.
 These LEDs work like fluorescent lights.
 Fluorescent lights use high voltage and mercury vapor to produce UV light which is converted to visible light by phosphors deposited on the inside of a glass tube.
-White LEDs work the same way but instead of producing UV light they produce intense blue light via semiconductor light emitting diodes.
+White LEDs work the same way but instead of producing UV light they efficiently produce intense blue light via semiconductor light emitting diodes.
 The blue light is passed through material coated with or embedded with phosphors to convert most of the blue light to longer wavelength colors.
 You can tell white LEDs by the fact that when they are off you can see the yellow-orange phosphors.